shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 * [Stackoverflow Thread](http://stackoverflow.com/questions/210829/what-is-an-np-complete-in-computer-science) - should be more accessible
 * [Log of a conversation on ##programming](http://www.shlomifish.org/humour/fortunes/show.cgi?id=sharp-programming-what-is-NP-complete)

-In addition the English wikipedia has [a list](https://en.wikipedia.org/wiki/List_of_NP-complete_problems) of problems that were shown to be NP-complete.
+In addition, the English wikipedia has [a list](https://en.wikipedia.org/wiki/List_of_NP-complete_problems) of problems that were shown to be NP-complete.

 ### What do you think about interpreted vs. compiled languages?